Does Real-Time Communication Impact Field Service Metrics?

 1. First-Time Fix Rates

 A company’s first-time fix rate represents the percentage of time technicians can resolve customer problems on the first visit.
-This metric is a big deal for two reasons.
+This field service performance metric is a big deal for two reasons.
 First, solving the problem on the first visit is key for improving customer satisfaction.
 For example, if a healthcare provider relies on certain medical equipment, and the tech can’t fix the machine when called, it greatly impacts their ability to serve their patients.
 Second, having a high first-time fix rate means you are avoiding a lot of additional costs (extra labor, increased dispatch, lost opportunities, etc.)

 You can improve your business’s first-time fix rate (getting it ideally into the high 80s) by equipping field teams with real-time access to company knowledge and resources.
 This means giving them the power to easily communicate with other team members and outside departments, as well as access to documents like service manuals, work order histories, and new procedures.